-My last trip across the pond I chose to fly Norwegian Airlines for the simple fact that it was the cheapest option.
+On my last trip across the pond, I chose to fly Norwegian Airlines for the simple fact that it was the cheapest option.
 I was in LA acting like a kid at Disneyland and I took an awesome detour to Porto and Copenhagen on my way home partially because it was only $250 (Canadian!) to London from LAX.
 This cheap trip quickly turned pricey after, for lack of a better term, being scared into upgrading to Norwegian Airlines Premium Class.

 After my impulse purchase, I began reading reviews of Norwegian Airlines and that route in particular.
 In short, they weren’t that glowing.
 10-hours of cramped legroom, no (included) meals and no water…although the last one I am sure is illegal.